Please follow me on Instagram at @johannesburg1912 where I post interesting Johannesburg related stuff on weekends (mainly).

 D-109 Bakery 1896 Fox Street

 The building still exists and is currently called Chambers on Fox & Heritage Cafe.
 Possibly the original structure dating to 1896 designed by Ibler and J. F. Beardwood (who also designed Parktown Convent and countless other buildings).

 D-110 Chancellor House 1948

-The building was designed by Frank Jarrett and completed in 1948 for original owners S.H & I Bentel.
+The building was designed by Frank Jarrett and completed in 1948 for the original owners S.H & I Bentel.
 Nelson Mandela and Oliver Tambo opened their law firm in 1952 in offices in Chancellor House.
 It was the only black law firm in South Africa at the time.
-After Tambo’s exile, Mandela moved the practice to Flat 13 Kholvad House a few blocks away in Commissioner Street in 1960.
+After Tambo’s exile, Mandela moved the practice to Flat 13 Kholvad House a few blocks away on Commissioner Street in 1960.

 E-64 Suzman Tobacco shop Cnr Commissioner and West (exact corner not confirmed)